rudestan/broadlink-api/README.md

 * Added full support of RM3 Pro Plus (learning mode, receiving and sending commands), so it became fully usable withing the api
 * Code was refactored and logic a bit simplified
-* Code was reformatted and cleaned a bit to be able to easily understand the flow
+* Code was reformatted and cleaned to be able to easily understand the flow

 ### Usage